AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ### Rationale

-At the top level, three different fees can be charged to users borrowing agTokens:
+At the top level, three different fees can be charged to users borrowing stablecoins:

 - A mint fee
 - A stability fee